 Margin Expansion Through Pricing and Staffing

 Profitability analysis reveals which services, clients, or projects actually make money versus which ones consume resources without adequate returns.
+CFOs help businesses address margin pressure by optimizing pricing strategies and resource allocation, ensuring that procurement and spend management decisions support healthy profit margins even amid cost volatility and supply disruptions.
 Many service businesses discover they’re losing money on 20-30% of their client relationships once they properly allocate costs.

 Pricing strategy optimization—understanding your true costs and value delivery—often produces immediate margin improvements of 5-15 percentage points without losing customers.
 A law firm might discover that shifting certain work to paralegals instead of associates improves both margins and client satisfaction, while an agency might find that project-based pricing outperforms hourly billing.